 Maddalena Signorini is professor of Latin Paleography and Codicology at the University of Rome Tor Vergata, Italy.
 Her research focuses on medieval literacy, on the first writing in Romance vernaculars, and in more recent years, on Petrarch’s and Boccaccio’s handwriting, books, and libraries.
 During her fellowship, she will examine a selection of fifteenth-century Italian manuscripts with the aim of setting them in the broader context of Italian book production.

 Lecture: Texts on Flyleaves.
-An Investigation on Petrarch’s Writing Uses , to be held Thursday, February 27, 2020, 5:15 pm, Class of 1978 Orrery Pavilion, Kislak Center.
+An Investigation on Petrarch’s Writing Uses, held Thursday, February 27, 2020, 5:15 pm, Class of 1978 Orrery Pavilion, Kislak Center.
+Available to view here.

 2018-2019 Rhiannon Daniels, University of Bristol

 Rhiannon Daniels is Senior Lecturer in Italian in the School of Modern Languages at the University of Bristol in England.
 Her research focuses on medieval and Renaissance culture, reception studies, and the history of the book, with a focus on finding ways of using the material form of manuscripts and printed books to (re)construct histories of reading and book production techniques.
 During her fellowship, she will be examining manuscript rubrics and annotations in Renaissance copies of Boccaccio’s Decameron.

 Lecture: Writing and Reading Rubrics in the Renaissance Decameron, held Thursday, January 24, 2019, 5:00 pm, Class of 1978 Orrery Pavilion, Kislak Center.
 For more information, go to http://www.library.upenn.edu/exhibits/decameron.html.